303sec/noted/README.md

 ## Usage

+### Add Item

+This adds an item to the methodology directory.

 `noted add-item`

 Opens the text editor specified by the $EDITOR environment variable (default: vim), with the template to add an item to the configured note directory.